Best Copycat Rotel Recipe (Canned Tomatoes & Chilies)

 Want growing tips to get abundant harvests, too?
 Check out the Ultimate Tomato Guide and the Ultimate Hot Pepper Guide – both also have lots of recipes to use them, too.

-Most recipes I found online included things like onions (um, then isn't it just salsa?), or more disturbingly, sugar - sometimes as much as 1-1/2 cups!
+However, the search for a good, safe, canned Rotel copycat with tomatoes, chilies, and seasonings just like the store-bought version was surprisingly hard to find.
+If I did find a recipe online it included things like onions (um, then isn’t it just salsa?), or more disturbingly, sugar – sometimes as much as 1-1/2 cups!

 - Tomatoes